Get exclusive member benefits & effect social change. Join Today

 This is a way to take X-ray images of your vessels.
 A dye called contrast is placed in your vessels.
 The CT scanner then takes pictures from several angles.

-In this test, your doctor will insert a thin, flexible tube called a catheter into your carotid artery.
+For cerebral angiography, your doctor will insert a thin, flexible tube called a catheter into your carotid artery.
 Dye will be injected, and then an X-ray will be taken to view any abnormalities.
-This test is more invasive than the other forms of imaging.
-Therefore, it’s riskier.
+This test is more invasive than the other forms of imaging, making it riskier.

-A stroke is the main potential complication of CAD.
+A stroke is the main potential complication of this disease.
 A stroke occurs when the blood flow to the brain is interrupted.
 This can lead to loss of brain function or even death.

-There are several ways that CAD can cause a stroke:
+There are several ways that carotid artery disease can cause a stroke:

 Your doctor will base your treatment plan on your symptoms and whether or not you’ve had a stroke.

-If you’re diagnosed with CAD before you have a stroke, your doctor will suggest you make preventive lifestyle changes.
+If you receive a carotid artery disease diagnosis before you have a stroke, your doctor will suggest you make preventive lifestyle changes.
 These include:

-The treatment is more invasive if you’re diagnosed with CAD after having a stroke.
+Treatment is more invasive if you receive a diagnosis of carotid artery disease after having a stroke.
 Your doctor may need to open your carotid artery to remove the blockage.
 There are two different ways to do this.

-Carotid endarterectomy is the most common form of surgery for severe CAD.
+Carotid endarterectomy is the most common form of surgery for severe carotid artery disease.
 After your anesthesiologist gives you local or general anesthesia, your doctor will make an incision on the front of your neck.
-Your doctor will open your carotid artery and remove any blockages.
+They’ll open your carotid artery and remove any blockages.
 Your doctor will then stitch the artery closed.
-This is a relatively low-risk procedure that can have a lasting effect on preventing strokes.
+This procedure can have a lasting effect on preventing strokes.

 Your long-term outlook will depend on the extent of your disease.
 However, there are things you can do to improve your health.
 These include:

-There are steps you can take to decrease your chances of developing CAD:
+There are steps you can take to decrease your chances of developing carotid artery disease:

-Managing diabetes and other chronic health conditions is also a great way to reduce your risk of long-term complications, such as CAD or stroke.
+Managing diabetes and other chronic health conditions is also a great way to reduce your risk of long-term complications, such as carotid artery disease or stroke.
 Talk to your doctor about the best way to maintain the health of your heart and blood vessels.

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.